ECunending/Notes/Web3 Learning Journal/Blockchain Technology and Application/Bitcoin.md

 # Introduction
-Since there's no English version of this class online, and this is a really great class for beginners to understand some fundamental concepts and technology, I saved my English notes.
+Since there's no English version of this class online, and this is a really great class for beginners to understand some fundamental concepts and technology in Blockchain, I saved my English notes here.
+The note not only includes the class content but also my summary and related supplementary knowledge.

 Also, my notes are divided in two parts -- Bitcoin & Ethereum (ETH).